-Law & Order: Special Victims Unit has become one of the longest standing television shows of all time.
+Law & Order: Special Victims Unit has become one of the longest-standing television shows of all time.
 Created and produced by Dick Wolf, it started as a spin-off of the original series, Law & Order, back in 1999, but today the series stands all on its own.
-It has been on air for 19 seasons and become the longest-running scripted non-animated primetime series in history!
+It has been on the air for many seasons and become the longest-running scripted non-animated primetime series in history!
 Starring Mariska Hargitay, Law & Order: SVU follows New York City detectives who work in the special victims unit as they investigate and prosecute sexually based crimes.
 Unsurprisingly, by now the critically acclaimed legal drama has a strong fan following.
-In honor of its success, here’s a look at 9 interesting behind the scenes secrets!
+In honor of its success, here’s a look at 9 interesting behind-the-scenes secrets:

 9. How Chris Meloni Was Hired